-Whether it’s communicating the complexities of carbon off-sets in response to vocal customer demand, relaying critical vaccine information, or outlining an organisation’s progress on diversity and inclusion, PR practitioners have acted as both reputation guardians and changemakers during this time of crisis.
+Whether it’s communicating the complexities of carbon off-sets in response to vocal customer demand, relaying critical vaccine information, or outlining an organization’s progress on diversity and inclusion, PR practitioners have acted as both reputation guardians and changemakers during this time of crisis.

 All the TED Talk platitudes on “we’re in this together” and “the interconnected world” cannot change the basics of effective communications during a crisis.
 Those basics speak to an eventuality: The truth will eventually be told.

-That truth can only be realised when a full spectrum of stakeholders have been engaged on the issue from start-to-finish.
-Where organisations have gone awry recently is bandwagoning on issues such as Black Lives Matter and the climate crisis without careful introspection.
+That truth can only be realized when a full spectrum of stakeholders have been engaged on the issue from start-to-finish.
+Where organizations have gone awry recently is bandwagoning on issues such as Black Lives Matter and the climate crisis without careful introspection.
 Does your workplace culture really foster inclusion and equity?
 Can you really talk green if your supply chain is riddled with serial polluters?
-Ultimately, the answers arise from people – employees, consumers, business partners, and the broader community in which the organisation operates in.
+Ultimately, the answers arise from people – employees, consumers, business partners, and the broader community in which the organization operates in.
 Every brand seemingly wants to publish a COP26 blog or shout about their future plans of hiring more diverse staff.

 But how about simply telling the truth even if it’s a little uncomfortable?

 There’s been a greater concerted effort to use all four media types (paid, earned, shared and owned media) for building engagement around stakeholder issues.
-Communicators have not just sat back on the old media relations toolbox to tell their client or organisation’s truth.
+Communicators have not just sat back on the old media relations toolbox to tell their client or organization’s truth.
 This has come with risk though, as some brands have clumsily demonstrated.

 The world is bereft of honesty, true, but it might be even shorter on forgiveness, especially on social media where the criticism is swift and fierce.
-For the most part, we’ve seen the global PR industry rise to the challenge and lead organisations past the temptation of performance and towards clear and meaningful action.
+For the most part, we’ve seen the global PR industry rise to the challenge and lead organizations past the temptation of performance and towards clear and meaningful action.